Julia Klöckner: Human rights

-In May 2014, Klöckner urged Turks living in Germany to boycott a speech by Turkey's Prime Minister Erdogan, as a protest against his government's crackdown on protests that followed the Soma mine disaster, which had killed 301 people.Harriet Torry, 19 May 2014, Berlin Urges Erdogan to Show Restraint at German Rally Wall Street Journal.
+In May 2014, Klöckner urged Turks living in Germany to boycott a speech by Turkey's Prime Minister Erdogan, as a protest against his government's crackdown on protests that followed the Soma mine disaster, which had killed 301 people.

 When news media in 2014 revealed images purporting to show security guards abusing asylum seekers at a shelter in western Germany, Klöckner said the incident should prompt a review of the country's refugee policy and infrastructure.
 She also called for Germany to support Italy, Greece, and Turkey in processing asylum applications at registration centres there.

 In late 2014, Klöckner spoke out in favour of banning the burka, arguing that the German constitution emphasized that women and men were of equal value and that "looking at people's faces" also belonged to the culture of an open society.
 In 2019, Klöckner repeated her calls for banning the burka.